 Video material is not generally recorded or stored.

 Where recordings are made – namely in connection with a specific event, recordings triggered by an alarm, or continuous recordings – they will be erased after the deadlines specifically defined for the location concerned, unless they are needed in the context of investigative proceedings.
 The erasure deadlines are possibly determined by national legal requirements.
-For locations in Germany, a standard erasure deadline of ten days applies.
+For locations in Germany, a standard erasure deadline of 72 hours applies.

 6 What rights do you have as a data subject?

 Every data subject has a right of access in accordance with Article 15 of the GDPR, a right to rectification in accord-ance with Article 16 of the GDPR, a right to erasure (“right to be forgotten”) in accordance with Article 17 of the GDPR, a right to restriction of processing in accordance with Article 18 of the GDPR, a right to data portability in accordance with Article 20 of the GDPR, a right to object in accordance with Article 21 of the GDPR (specific information provided later on in this data protection notice).
 You also have the right to lodge a complaint with a supervi-sory data protection authority in accordance with Article 77 of the GDPR.

 7 Are you obliged to provide your data?

 The data are provided when you enter an area covered by video surveillance facilities.

 At places where DZ BANK employs video surveillance, this will be indicated by appropriate signage.